 All applications submitted to the Adaptation Planning Grant Program go through multiple levels of review including reviews by Caltrans district and HQ staff, and State interagency review committees.
 District staff reviews all applications for content, submission of proper documentation, and overall relationship to regional and local planning efforts.
+District staff reviews all applications for content, submission of proper documentation, and overall relationship to regional and local planning efforts.
 The district rates each application and provides comments to inform the State interagency review committee.
-The grant review committees evaluate applications for content, completeness, meeting technical requirements, overall relationship to statewide planning efforts, and compliance with federal and state planning requirements.
+The grant review committees evaluate applications for content, completeness, meeting technical requirements, overall relationship to statewide planning efforts, and compliance with state and federal planning requirements.
 Grant applications that address every aspect of the grant specific objectives will score higher overall.
 Caltrans has diverse applicants and project types, which makes it difficult to use a one-size fits all scoring rubric.
 Therefore, applications will be scored based on how well they are able to describe the project, justify need, incorporate the grant specific objectives, and develop a scope of work and project timeline, all in accordance with this grant guide, samples and checklists provided, as applicable and appropriate for the applicant and project type.
 Once the grant review committees evaluate, rank, and select the best applications for grant funding, final recommendations are presented to Caltrans management and California State Agency for approval.